base banner

 You may find it surprising just how many churches do have misericords and also some of the locations, we forget in our hubris that some quiet backwaters were of great importance before the industrial revolution.

-It’s also worth noting that some churches may have gained misericords at a much later date, sometimes due to the Victorian love of the medieval, sometimes due to a small church needing new choir stalls at the time of the dissolution of the monasteries and being able to snaffle them cheaply from a building that was due to be demolished or turned to secular use.
+It’s also worth noting that some churches may have gained misericords at a much later date, sometimes due to the Victorian love of the medieval, sometimes due to a small church needing new choir stalls at the time of the dissolution of the monasteries and being able to snaffle them cheaply from a building that was either due to be demolished or turned to secular use.

 For those of you who already know this - sorry, but hope you enjoy the site anyway.